NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/InteractiveSliceIntersections/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

+1. Create base classes to control interaction handles.
-1. Develop the interactive slice intersections mode.
+2. Develop the interactive slice intersections mode.
+3. Customize slice interaction handles.
-2. Test it on sample images.
+4. Test it on sample images.

 ## Approach and Plan